-Diagnosing mental illness can be a subjective process, as it is largely based on client report and practitioner assessment.
+Diagnosing mental illness can be a subjective process, as it is largely based on client reports and practitioner assessments.
 Upon examination, it is possible that multiple practitioners could come up with varying diagnoses for the same client.
-More objective diagnostic methods are necessary to prevent against misdiagnosis and to ensure proper treatment.
+More objective diagnostic methods are necessary to prevent misdiagnosis and to ensure proper treatment.
 Brain scans for mental illness are being studied as an objective tool, which can be used alongside traditional client assessment techniques.

 Potential Benefits of Neuroimaging for Psychiatric Conditions

 Brain imaging for mental illness can have several benefits.
 Brain scans for psychiatric disorders can identify lesions in the frontal or temporal lobes or the thalamus and hypothalamus of the brain that can occur with psychosis.
 Brain scans have shown that the volume of various regions in the brain decrease during psychotic episodes.

 Brain scans can show increased metabolism and reduced volume in the frontal lobe region of the brain in major depressive disorder.
 Brain scans and activation patterns can distinguish the difference between depression, neurodegenerative disorders and brain tumors.
 A tumor in the frontal lobe can cause apathy, which can be mistaken for depression.
 In elderly people with cognitive deficits, brain imaging can help differentiate neurodegenerative diseases, such as Alzheimer’s disease and other dementias, from depression.

 Brain imaging can provide knowledge on what areas of the brain are involved in a mental health condition and can help devise new treatment approaches, such as deep brain stimulation for depression.
 Brain scans can assist in ruling out physical or medical causes, such as tumors or brain bleeds, for psychiatric symptoms.